J9414/J9414/README.md

-- 👋 Hi, I’m @Groot
+- 👋 Hi, I’m jay
-- 👀 I’m interested in solving problems
+- 👀 I’m interested in solution
-- 🌱 I’m currently learning java on my own
+- 🌱 I’m currently learning java and mearn stack
 - 💞️ I’m looking to collaborate on any project with java and learn something more.
 - 📫